Support for Civil Right to Counsel

 Judicial Institutions

-The Conference of Chief Justices (CCJ) and Conference of State Court Administrators (COSCA) passed a resolution calling on the establishment of “100% access to effective justice for essential civil legal needs.”
-They then launched the “Justice For All Initiative” to make this a reality, and in their guidance materials commented that
+In 2015, the Conference of Chief Justices (CCJ) and Conference of State Court Administrators (COSCA) adopted Resolution 5: Reaffirming the Commitment to Meaningful Access to Justice for All.
+In the resolution, it was resolved that the groups “support the aspirational goal of 100 percent access to effective assistance for essential civil legal needs.”
+They then launched the “Justice For All Initiative” to make this a reality, and in their guidance materials commented that:

-As to specific subjects, COSCA released a white paper called The Demographic Imperative: Guardianships and Conservatorships that said, “In states where right to counsel has not been addressed, courts should take a leadership role in requiring the appointment of counsel to protect the rights of persons with diminished capacity.”
-And in 2017, COSCA issued a policy statement on child welfare cases that urged trial courts to ensure “the legal representation of children and parents in all child protection cases and at every stage of the case.”
+Adult Guardianship.
+In 2010, The Conference of State Administrators (COSCA) released a white paper called The Demographic Imperative: Guardianships and Conservatorships that said, “In states where right to counsel has not been addressed, courts should take a leadership role in requiring the appointment of counsel to protect the rights of persons with diminished capacity.”

-However, well before Sweet’s famous speech, California Court of Appeal Justice Earl Johnson Jr. wrote a famous dissent in Quail v.
+Well before Judge Sweet’s speech and article, the California Court of Appeal Justice Earl Johnson Jr. wrote a famous dissent in Quail v.
 Municipal Court (1985) in which he explored various grounds for recognizing a right to counsel in civil cases, including due process, equal protection, incorporation of English common law that had recognized such a right, and the court’s inherent authority.
+Justice Earl Johnson has written frequently in support of a civil right to counsel in basic human needs cases (including comparisons of how we fall short as compared to other industrialized countries), and in 2013 wrote an article detailing his career-long support for the issue in the Clearinghouse Review.

 - Massachusetts Supreme Judicial Court Chief Justice Ralph Gants endorsed the idea of a right to counsel for tenants facing eviction.